mattsrc/opentx-lua-rssi-histogram/README.md

 * `greyscale`: If true, then the RSSI critical level is drawn as a grey scale rectangle.
 This won't work on the QX7, which has a monochrome display.
+* 'throttle_chan': Can get set to a channel such as *ch1*.
+If set, then RSSI=0 valuess record whrn throttle is active.
+The purpose of this is to try and filter out stray RSSI=0 values (e.g. battery not plugged in yet) but get them if they happen in flight.

 ### Switch Widget